snowdj/quantitativeThoughts/_posts/2014-08-02-AWS_Tutorial1.md

 regions <- describe.regions()
 ```

-And to find out the availability zone and their status for a specif regions, find out its ID and use the following command:
+And to find out the availability zone and their status for a specific regions, find out its ID and use the following command:

 ``` {.r}
 describe.avail.zone(regions$ID[3])